CATARACT SURGERY

 My cataract was to be replaced with an IOL

 The lens that viewed every event in my life was soon to be removed and vision restored.
-It was bittersweet because I felt partially responsible for the cataract due to my FOV months ago.
+It was bittersweet because I felt partially responsible for my cataract due to my FOV months ago.
 Yet I reminded myself that my PVD two years ago was the actual cause.
 If I had left things alone and let nature take its course I would still one day get cataracts -- have surgery -- and spend the rest of my life bothered by floaters.
 I made the empowered decision to get a FOV knowing I would need CATARACT SURGERY one day.

 MY CHOICES